mimeeqsoftware/docs/docs/embeds-utils.md

 ## Close configurator

 Method: mimeeqApp.utils.closeConfigurator()
-Calling this method will close and unmount from DOM tree first occurence of mimeeq configurator.
-It works for all types of configuartor.
+Calling this method will close and unmount from DOM tree first occurrence of mimeeq configurator.
+It works for all types of configurator.

 #### Usage